kluctl/kluctl/docs/commands.md

                                   documentation for more details.
     --abort-on-error              Abort deploying when an error occurs instead of trying the remaining deployments -o, --output TEXT             Specify output format and target file, in the format 'format=path'.
-Format can either be 'diff' or 'yaml'.
+Format can either be 'text' or 'yaml'.
 Can be specified multiple times.
 The actual format for yaml is currently not documented and subject to change.
 ```
 <!-- END SECTION -->